Difference Between Tea Party and John Birch Society

 Tea Party vs John Birch Society

-The difference between the Tea Party and John Birch Society is that the Tea Party is mostly concerned with the economy, whereas the John Birch Society works both on society and the economy.
-The latter came into being during the war strongly opposing communism, and the Tea Party was formed to fight against the then government’s overspending on budget, free-market, and immigration policies.
+The difference between the Tea Party and the John Birch Society is that the Tea Party is primarily concerned with the economy.
+In contrast, the John Birch Society works on society and the economy.
+The latter came into being during the war, strongly opposing communism.
+The Tea Party was formed to fight against the then government’s overspending on budget, free-market, and immigration policies.

 Tea Party vs John Birch Society

-The Tea Party is a political group that was formed taking many small organizations into account that shared some common interests and goals.
+The Tea Party is a political group that was formed considering many small organisations that shared some common interests and goals.

-From the beginning of its formation, it was anti-government, overtly criticised its taxation policies.
+From its formation, it was anti-government and overtly criticized its taxation policies.
 It wants to give the limited state powers and focus more on individual freedom.

 The John Birch Society, on the other hand, proclaims itself as a right-wing political party that was formed in 1958.
 It was mainly advocating against the principles of communism, any form of authoritarianism.

-It also glorifies familial values, Christian ethics as well as constitutional rights.
+It also glorifies family values, Christian ethics as well as constitutional rights.

 Comparison Table